 Section 2 Offices

-(1) Every year the convention elects a chairman and a secretary from within its own ranks.
+(1) Every year the Convention elects a chair and a secretary from within its own ranks.
 Re-election is possible.

 Section 3 Meetings

-(1) As a rule meetings take place at three-monthly intervals.
+(1) As a rule, meetings take place at three-monthly intervals.

-(2) A convention lasting several days shall take place annually except if the General Pastors’ Convention takes place.
+(2) A Convention lasting several days shall take place annually except if the General Pastors’ Convention takes place.

-(3) The Dean issues invitations to the meetings, but he can delegate this duty to the chairman or the secretary.
+(3) The Dean issues invitations to the meetings, but he can delegate this duty to the chair or the secretary.
 The provisional agenda shall be attached to the notice of meeting.

 Section 4 Participation in Conventions

-(1) Participation in conventions is compulsory in terms of section 19(3) of the Law on Pastors.
+(1) Participation in Conventions is compulsory in terms of Section 19(3) of the Law on Pastors.

 (2) Absence will only be granted on good cause.
 The Dean shall be advised thereof stating the reasons.
 Occasional Services do not constitute grounds for absenteeism.

-(3) In cases where distance is an impeding factor, the absence shall be arranged with the Dean in such a way that participation in at least four conventions per year, including the annual convention, is possible.
+(3) In cases where distance is an impeding factor, the absence shall be arranged with the Dean in such a way that participation in at least four Conventions per year, including the annual Convention, is possible.

 Section 5 Meetings